by Jason Wasserman MD PhD FRCPC

 A group of cancer cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.
 Larger tumour deposits are associated with a worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).

-The pathologic stage for intestinal-type adenocarcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for ITAC is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (pT), lymph nodes (pN), and distant metastatic disease (pM) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 These tumours are given a tumour stage between 1 and 4.
 The tumour stage is based on how far the tumour has spread outside of the nasal cavity or ethmoid sinus.